kajalelohai/ullu/README.md

     nouns don't need a UI (since building good UIs is super time-consuming), we just need the nouns in our world somehow.

-- [ ] Tracking progress
+- [X] Tracking progress

     Once the nouns are in, I want the ability to start practicing remembering them.
 So a way of making and tracking progress should happen next.
-This will make the app useful for me, and we'll how to evolve from there.
+This will make the app useful for me, and we'll know how to evolve from there.